 How has covid-19 fast-forwarded certain processes which are central to your practice?

 There have been “silver linings” to covid-19’s vast cloud!
 The Irish departments that are tasked with immigration reacted quickly and comprehensively to covid-19 challenges thereby making it possible for us to continue to do our work.
 Most employment permission and related applications can now be filed and issued electronically.
 In addition, the departments are engaging with practitioners electronically and are discouraging, at least for the present, communications by post.
 In Dublin, all non-EEA nationals can now re-register for their Irish Residence Permit (IRP) Cards by applying online, albeit they must submit original documents by post.
 We are hopeful that many of these positive changes which have been accelerated by covid-19 will remain, once the global situation normalises.

 What does your role as managing director of Newland Chase entail?

 Newland Chase Ireland was established in January 2019 and has been operating for almost two years, which is very exciting.
 My role as managing director is very diverse and includes being the brand in Ireland, leading our Irish team and also undertaking the actual immigration work on a daily basis.
 Where Newland Chase is a global company, I also interact with other offices and partake in strategy and business development meetings.
 It’s safe to say that no day is the same, which makes my role versatile and fulfilling.

-How has the corporate immigration market changed since you started practising?
+How has the competition in the market changed since you first started practising?

-How do you see the barriers to workforce movement developing over the next five years?
+How would you like to develop your practice in the next five years?